First look inside Moseley's new M&S Foodhall

 One idea he had was to give all staff members a new M&S Moseley badge, designed to reflect the high-profile corner of the building above the cafe.

-There will also be an Order & Collect service desk, enabling customers to collect any item of clothing of footwear via next day delivery to save them having to go into town.
+There is also an Order & Collect service desk, enabling customers to collect any item of clothing of footwear via next day delivery to save them having to go into town.

-The bakery will also batch bake handcrafted breads (not made on the premises) several times a day to ensure freshness.
+The bakery also batch bakes handcrafted breads (not made on the premises) several times a day to ensure freshness.